jjaemun/monte-carlo/README.md

 This project is intended as a practical exercise.
 Its subject is systems design, though it is not entirely uninterested in the numerical quality of the results.
-That is, it will try to find a suitable abstraction boundary for a monte-carlo simulation system, and it just happens that it will (hopefully) produce some result while doing so.
-Naturally these should confirm implementation (in)correctness, but the discussion will drift away from them.
+That is, it will try to find a suitable abstraction boundary for a monte-carlo simulation system, and it just happens that it will produce some results while doing so.
+Naturally these should confirm implementation correctness, but the discussion will drift away from them.

-The choice of monte-carlo pricing is intentional.
-Because it is an established problem, we may avoid awkwardly stumbling around the theory and direct our attention to design.
+Its dealing with monte-carlo pricing is then intentional.
+Because it is an established problem in the theory of mathematical finance, it affords directing significant attention to design.

+For purposes of documentation, we may be formal sometimes, informal some others, or even ommit mathematical definitions altogether.
+Typeset supplementary material will be provided where pertinent, but the expectation from the reader is that of intimate familiarity with the topic.

 ## Scope

-It is hard to scope the project.
-After all, it is unlikely that I can develop a fully-featured library in a reasonable amount of time.
-For now, a first iteration should include the minimal pipeline to price vanilla european options, but every stage must be a suitable recipient for extensions.
-Scaffolding rather than features.

-The project will develop in phases.
-Briefly, the first and  current phase is concerned with a clarity-and-correctness-first approach.
-It will serve as a baseline to improve upon.
-This is reflected in the heavy usage of the `stl`.
-From this phase out, the extension to different backends is natural.
-There are no clear directions in this regard, but it is unlikely to dip into gpu territory.
-Lastly, software optimizations will come in, once the desired generality and flexibility are achieved and tested for the system design.
+`[redacted]`

 ## Thoughts & comments

 ### Random number generation

 Random number generation is a non-trivial element of any monte carlo framework, and is currently among the more dynamic organs in the system.
-The discussion below explores its main pain points.
+This section addresses the concerns that consequently arise
+There are a score of methods and algorithms to generate random deviates with an equal claim to be called vital in such a context.
+ .

 #### Sampling strategies